brassica-collective/handbook/content/brassica/handbook/Howtos/supporter_guidelines.md

 ### Tips & Tools for Offering Care Support

-**Holding space for participants to express their feelings and perspectives without judgement or advice.**
+**Holding space for participants to express their feelings and perspectives without judging or rescuing.**
 * Create a container where you can be present and actively listen to someone express the feelings associated with a situation offering *tenderness, attentiveness, regard, and consideration*
-* The goal is not to help people feel "better" - it is to create space for people to feel whatever it is they are feeling
+* The goal is to create space for people to feel whatever it is they are feeling; not to help people feel "better" or solve their concerns.
-* Focusing on allowing whatever the feeling are to be expressed
-* Avoid asking "why", expressing any opinions, alternative perspectives, or advice
+* Focus on allowing whatever the feeling are to be expressed; avoid asking "why", expressing any opinions, alternative perspectives, or advice
-* See the *peer listening* training
+* Practice using a [*peer listening*](https://loomio.shedberries.app/d/4ZQ5Jg3p/facilitation-notes-from-interval-16-workshop-on-basic-peer-support-skills) container

 **Responding to requests for care following situations in which participants felt misunderstood and/or contributed to others feeling misunderstood; participated in or witnessed a conflict; and/or contributed to or experienced harm.**
 * Supporting a participant to articulate and share their perspective of behaviours within the collective they experience as contributing to misunderstandings, conflict, or harmful situations.
 * Focus on encouraging expressions of perspective, ask clarification questions with *curiosity*
+* Encourage different ways of *sharing* their [partial perspectives](https://hackmd.io/@Teq/perspective-sharing-examples)

 **Supporting a participant to *initiate* the appropriate ‘Response Guidelines’ from our Conduct Agreement**
 - When someone identifies actions by someone within the collective as at odds with shared expectations or values, remind them reach out to their Accountability Supporter for additional forms of conduct support to seek additional perspectives